-The Board of Directors of the Company consists of five directors divided into three classes.
+The Board of Directors of the Company currently consists of five directors divided into three classes.
 At each annual meeting of stockholders, one class is elected to hold office for a term of three years.
-Directors serving until the earlier of (i) resignation or (ii) expiration of their terms at the annual meeting of stockholders in the years indicated are as follows: 2009 - Messrs.
-Rick L. Wessel and Richard T. Burke; 2010 - Ms. Tara U. MacMahon and Mr. R. Neil Irwin; and 2011 - Mr. Phillip E. Powell.
-All officers serve at the discretion of the Board of Directors.
-No family relationships exist between any director and any executive officer, except that Mr. John C. Powell, senior vice president of information technology, is the brother of Mr. Phillip E. Powell, the chairman of the Board of Directors of the Company.
-The directors standing for election at the Annual Meeting of Stockholders are as follows:
+Directors serving until the earlier of (i) resignation or (ii) expiration of their terms at the annual meeting of stockholders in the years indicated are as follows: 2010 - Ms. Tara U. MacMahon; 2011 - Messrs.
+Phillip E. Powell, Mikel D. Faulkner and Randel G. Owen; and 2012 - Mr. Rick L. Wessel.